JustinScottJenecke/portfolio/README.md

 # 23/05/2021 - Adding to the responsiveness and editing viewports

-    - added styling for 900px for improved readibility and responsiveness
+    - added styling for 900px for improved readability and responsiveness

     - put story paragraphs into tabs. only displayed when active so they take up less space